Samineni Arulappa

 Archbishop Samineni Arulappa (28 August 1924 – 13 February 2005), also known as S Arulappa, was an Indian Catholic clergyman who served as the Archbishop of Hyderabad from December 1971 through January 2000.
 The youngest priest to be consecrated to such a high office, he was also the longest-serving Catholic archbishop in India.
 He was also the first archbishop who had the honour of being consecrated by Pope Paul VI in Rome.

 "Love and Serve" was his motto.

 Early years

-Arulappa was born on 28 August 1924 to Rajamma and Chinnaiah in Kilacheri in present day Tamil Nadu, then British India.
-He was the last born in a family of four sisters, two of whom are nuns, and two brothers.
+Arulappa was born on 28 August 1924 in a Kamma family to Rajamma and Chinnaiah in Kilacheri in present-day Tamil Nadu, then British India.
+He was the youngest born in a family of four sisters, two of whom are nuns, and two brothers.
 He was brought up in an atmosphere of strict discipline by his mother, who wanted to see her only son become a priest.
-The Archbishop reminisces that her mother looked forward to the day when she could see him as a priest, but both his parents died before he was ordained a priest.
-He was since supported by his brother Samineni Anthaiah.
+The Archbishop reminisced that his mother looked forward to the day when she could see him as a priest, but both his parents died before he was ordained a priest.
+He was supported by his brother Samineni Anthaiah.